 Each 2-hr online class is designed to have 1-hr in-person followed by self-guided activities for students to perform during the other hour.
 So total screen time each day is only 2-hrs. but ~ 4-hrs of activities/work.

-Session One: Ocean Biodiversity and Issues of Marine Debris
+Session II: Ocean Biodiversity and Issues of Marine Debris

-Ocean biodiversity has the potential to transform medicine, industry, environmental remediation, and energy production, but is threatened by pollution such as marine debris as well as habitat destruction, fishing, and climate change.
-Gain an understanding of issues contributing to marine debris and conditions affecting biodiversity, discover how the research is conducted and engage with organizations that also track these factors and related ocean health issues.
-Based on the records of our ship at sea, you’ll work with fellow students to examine the changes to our oceans brought about by increasing marine debris such as microplastics and develop strategies for connecting marine debris data to changes in biodiversity.
+Gain an understanding of factors that influence marine biodiversity and issues contributing to rise of plastic debris in the oceans.
+Discover how research is conducted and engage with organizations that also track these factors and other related ocean health issues.
+Based on scientific records and plankton samples collected at sea during one of our cruises you’ll work with fellow students to examine the changes to our oceans brought about by increasing abundance of microplastics and develop strategies for connecting marine debris data to changes in biodiversity.
 Through an examination of oceanographic deployments, group discussions, and nautical science and leadership training, you’ll gain a unique and valuable perspective of the environmental factors that determine patterns in marine biodiversity.
 You will also put into practice what you have learned and conduct your own biodiversity survey of a habitat in your neighborhood and share your findings with your fellow SEA Quest Explorers during an online poster session.

 Each weekday of a two-week session will be divided into morning and afternoon periods.
 No more than 15 minutes of “lecture” or “discussion” at a time, with emphasis on breaking free from the screen to engage in project-based learning.
 Guest lecturers and virtual field trips will play a central role in each 2-week theme.
 No more than 4 hours of programming per day, including the off-screen activities.